If you’re trying to figure out how to get more connections on LinkedIn, you’re not alone.

-Everytime someone invites me to connect with them, I always send out a reply thanking them and also asking them to contact me should they ever need any help with LinkedIn.
-I have had so many people, either directly or indirectly, help me that I thought I should give something back to the community.
-Well, not everyone asks me a question, but by far the question that I get the most is “How can I grow my network on LinkedIn?”
+Who to connect with on LinkedIn in order to build a network is a question I often get asked.
+Every time someone sends me a connection request, I always send out a reply thanking them and also asking them to contact me should they ever need any help with LinkedIn.
+Well, not everyone asks me a question, but by far the question that I get the most is:

-As I have seen my network grow from a few hundred to a few thousand connections over the past several months, I believe I have the experience to be able to help you effectively grow your network to meet whatever objective you might have.
+As I have seen my network grow over time to the maximum 30.000 connections that LinkedIn allows you to have, I believe I have the experience to be able to help you effectively grow your network to meet whatever objective and target audience you might have.
 That being said, there are many ways to achieve this and you will need to be the judge as to which methods you use.